Keyboard shortcuts

 How do I implement the grammar processing?

-You should have a look at the example calc.
+You should take a look at the example calc.

 The struct CalcGrammar contains a collection of variables and their values called env.
 It also contains a stack of values that holds the intermediate results during the calculation: